CSC1-1101-TTh9-S21/ps6/README.md

 ## Part 2: Caesar cipher: Using statistics

+In the last part, you used brute force to solve the Caesar cipher.
+In this part, you will try to solve the problem more efficiently.
+Get started by making a copy of `part1.py` called `part2.py`.

 ---

 ## What to turn in
-If you haven't already, create a `ps5` folder.
-In your `p5` folder you should have three python scripts: `part1.py`, `part2.py`,  `part3.py`, and `part4.py`.
+If you haven't already, create a `ps6` folder.
+In your `p6` folder, put all your Python programs.
 Remove any other things you might have accidentally put in the folder, then zip the folder up using whatever means you normally use to zip things up (e.g., on a Mac, you can right click and select `Compress`).

 Upload the `.zip` file you created to Canvas.